 You can find the most important information regarding the booking of the summer courses and the accommodation in the course booking conditions and accommodation booking conditions which you have to accept when registering for the course.

 Here you will find further answers to frequently asked questions about the course, the cultural programme, the accommodation and everyday life in Aachen.

-Please look for the application forms on the page of your chosen course which you find here (under “course selection and registration”).
+Please find the online application form here.
 After having received your application form we will check the submitted information to see if you meet the requirements for participation in Aachener Sprachsommer and then get back to you.
 If we can admit you to the course, you will then have to pay the fee within the payment deadline (see course booking conditions).

 All participants will take a placement test before the course starts.
 Based on the results of this test, you will be allocated to the corresponding level.

 Whether you need a visa for the language course depends on which country you come from.
 You will find a list of countries that require a visa here.
 If you do need a visa, we can send you a letter of invitation once we have received your course fee and accommodation payment; you can submit this letter to the German embassy in your home country as part of your visa application.
 Please arrange enough time for the visa application process (approximately 3 months).